vineetk1/conversational-transaction-bot/input_param_files/README.md

 * no_testing (bool, optional) -- do not test the model (Default: False)
 * test_pass_fail_stat (bool, optional) --  collect statistics on the trained model when no_testing=False (Default: False)
 ### &emsp; &emsp; Parameters used in python-dictionary 1
-* model_type (str, optional if "chkpt" is specified in python_dictionary #0) -- name of model and dataset to load
+* model_type (str, optional if "chkpt" path in python_dictionary #0) -- name of model and dataset to load
-* tokenizer_type (str, optional if "chkpt" is specified in python_dictionary #0) -- name of tokenizer and dataset to load
+* tokenizer_type (str, optional if "chkpt" path is specified in python_dictionary #0) -- name of tokenizer and dataset to load
-* optz (see PyTorch documentation, optional if training is resumed) -- name of optimizer
+* optz (see PyTorch documentation, optional if 'resume_from_checkpoint' path in python_dictionary #3) -- name of optimizer
 * optz_params (see PyTorch documentation, optional) -- hyper-parameters of optimizer EXCLUDING "params"
 * lr_sched (see PyTorch documentation, optional) -- hyper-parameters of lr-scheduler
 * lr_sched_params (see PyTorch documentation, optional) -- hyper-parameters of scheduler EXCLUDING "optimizer"